By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Now if you drive a particular stretch of road home every day and one day you are in a terrible car wreck, you see someone killed, will you remember that?
 Sure you will.
 That painful event and mistakes are often painful, are stored deeply in our brains.
 Thoughts, even thoughts about things that have not happened, are events.
 Even if these thoughts only happen in our heads, those negative thought-events cause a lot of pain.

-As a result of this experience you may change your route, avoid that road all together or change your driving practices.
+As a result of this experience, you may change your route, avoid that road altogether, or change your driving practices.
 You will have learned something about the dangers of driving.
-Remembering this event, dreaming about it and talking about it may increase that storage of memory.
+Remembering this event, dreaming about it, and talking about it may increase that storage of memory.
 You may even over store the event and become afraid to ride in a car.